mstuttgart/pynocchio/README.md

 The current version is stable and we intend to improve it even more.

 * Support several view adjust modes using anti-aliasing.
-* Support the several image formats provide by Qt: JPG, JPEG, PNG, GIF, BMP, PBM, PGM, PPM, XBM, XPM, WEBP.
+* Support the several image formats provide by Qt5: WEBP, JPG, JPEG, PNG, GIF, BMP, PBM, PGM, PPM, XBM, XPM.
 * Support a several comic formats like .ZIP, .RAR, .TAR, .CBT, .CBR, .CBZ.
+* Double page and manga read mode

-* Elegant visual, free and easy to use.
+* Elegant visual, free and easy to use! :)

 ### Install